Recent Graduate Education Improvements Since 2018

 - New position of Associate Director of Graduate Student Affairs in UChicagoGRAD created to focus on grievance policies, education and trainings, and grievance reporting in response to the Graduate Grievance Policies and Process Committee recommendations.

-- Student Services Fee coverage expanded to all enrolled PhD students who have not received waivers, beginning in Autumn 2022.
+- Student Services Fee funding expanded to all enrolled PhD students.

 - New Graduate Student Lounge opened (after COVID-19 delay), carrying out a recommendation of the Graduate Student Space Working Group.